 Dublin is manageable on foot, so wherever you choose to stay for the night, you are not far!

-Be sure to check out our full list of backpacker hostels in Dublin.
-There are a lot of great backpacker hostels in Dublin, but here are three of our favorites:
+Be sure to check out all of Dublin’s best neighborhoods and where to stay in them.
+There are a lot of great backpacker options in Dublin, but here are three of our favorites:

 Best Backpacker Hostel in Dublin: Sky Backpackers

 Recently renovated, Sky Backpackers now offers en-suite for all rooms.
 A neat little fact about this hostel: it is a former recording studio for big-name clients such as U2, Def Leppard, Van Morrison, and Sinéad O’Connor—so, rad!

 Sky Backpackers tops our list for the best hostel in Dublin because it hits all of the right notes.
 (Get it?!)

 Easily the best value for your money; Sky Backpackers is clean, safe, and comfortable.
 A few awesome characteristics include a central location, free WiFi, luggage storage, 24-hour reception, no curfew, and host to free events every evening.